ellismg/design-notes/llc/llc-evolution.md

 public virtual Response GetPetsByName(string petName, string sort = "ASC", int? limit = 20, int? skip = 0, string species = null, RequestOptions requestOptions = default);
 ```

 We can use this strategy to add new optional parameters to methods.
-Note that since the parameter of a method is always of type `RequestOptions` we can not run into an issue where the new overload creates an ambiguity between different overloads.
+Note that since the last parameter of a method is always of type `RequestOptions` we cannot run into an issue where the new overload creates an ambiguity between different overloads.

 The only downside of this approach is the number of overloads in the method group continues to grow and it make be hard to understand which is the "core method" and which overloads which simply delegate to this core method.
 One strategy we are considering is that the first time we add new optional parameters to a method, we instead add an overload like the following: